Winter tyres in Luxembourg: everything you need to know.

 Despite the recommendations, you couldn’t change the tires on time.
 What are the risks if you drive in winter conditions without winter tires?

-If a vehicle travels on Luxembourg public roads without winter tires, the driver risks a fine of €74 and possible immobilisation of his vehicle.
+If a vehicle travels on Luxembourg public roads without winter tires, the driver risks a fine of €74 and immobilisation of his vehicle.

 If winter tires are fitted but the grooves are less than 1.6 mm deep, the penalty is €145 and 2 points removed from the driver's license.
 Although the regulations require a minimum of 1.6 mm, 4 mm grooves are recommended in order to give better grip on the road.